 In 2019, the Indiana General Assembly passed legislation legalizing certain sports wagering and mobile sports wagering activities and operations in the State of Indiana (the "Indiana Sports Wagering Act") (See IC 4-38).
-In the same year, the IGC approved Emergency Rules (the "Emergency Rules") to regulate licensed sports wagering operations.
+In the same year, the IGC approved emergency rules to regulate licensed sports wagering operations.
 The Indiana Sports Wagering Act allowed sports wagering operations to commence in Indiana on September 1, 2019, subject to regulatory approval by the IGC for individual operators to begin accepting wagers.
+Permanent sports wagering rules were promulgated in 2021.

-Under the Indiana Sports Wagering Act, a licensed owner is granted the opportunity to apply for and receive a Certificate of Authority to conduct sports wagering (thereby becoming a "certificate holder").
-A certificate holder is entitled to operation of an on-site retail sportsbook at the casino property, as well as to contract with three individually branded vendors (a "vendor") for the conduct of mobile sports wagering through digital platforms.
-Gaming Entertainment (Indiana) LLC received authorization to offer its retail sportsbook commencing on November 7, 2019, as well as authorization to conduct mobile sports wagering through one of its mobile vendors on December 30, 2019; a second mobile vendor on March 25, 2021; and a third mobile vendor on February 28, 2022.
+Under the Indiana Sports Wagering Act, a licensed operator of an Indiana riverboat casino, a racino, or an off-track facility where horse wagering is allowed (a "Satellite Facility") is granted the opportunity to apply for and receive a Certificate of Authority to conduct sports wagering (thereby becoming a "Certificate Holder").
+A Certificate Holder is entitled to operate an on-site retail sportsbook at the casino, racino, or Satellite Facility affiliated with the Certificate of Authority, as well as to contract with up to three individually branded sports wagering vendors (a "Vendor") for the conduct of mobile sports wagering through digital platforms.
+There are currently sixteen licensed Certificate Holders and fifteen licensed mobile Vendors in Indiana.
+Gaming Entertainment (Indiana) LLC holds a permanent Certificate of Authority, which renews annually in the ordinary course and was last renewed on November 7, 2023, effective November 7, 2023 through November 6, 2024.
+Rising Star is presently using one of the three mobile Vendors that it is permitted to use under the Certificate of Authority.
 Sports wagers may not be placed either in-person at a retail location or via mobile platform by an individual less than 21 years of age.
 All mobile sports wagering patrons must undergo "Know Your Customer" age and identification verification processes prior to using a mobile device to place sports wagers.
 This process may be undertaken via mobile device remotely and does not require in-person registration at a casino.
-Additionally, all mobile sports wagering patrons must undergo geolocation measures prior to placing wagers using a mobile device to ensure their physical presence in the State of Indiana.
-Each vendor is subject to corporate and individual licensing and findings of suitability by the IGC and is responsible for compliance with all relevant sports wagering laws and regulations relevant to their retail and/or mobile sports wagering operations.
+Additionally, all mobile sports wagering patrons must undergo geolocation measures prior to placing wagers using an internet or mobile device to ensure their physical presence in the State of Indiana.
+Each Vendor is subject to corporate and individual licensing and findings of suitability by the IGC and is responsible for compliance with all relevant sports wagering laws and regulations relevant to their retail and/or mobile sports wagering operations.
+Each of Rising Star's sports wagering Vendors is required by Indiana regulations to perform an annual system integrity and security assessment of sports wagering systems and online sports wagering systems.
+The assessment must be conducted by an independent professional selected by the Vendor and is subject to the approval of the IGC executive director.